egel-lang/egel-docs/source/first.rst

 Your First Programs
 ===================

-Let's move on an define some programs.
+Let's move on and define some programs.
 An Egel program is a collection of scripts driven by a `main` function.

 Hello World